-Ask anyone who knows what Enterprise Resource Planning (ERP) is about and most would tell you SAP.
+Ask anyone who knows what Enterprise Resource Planning (ERP) systems are about and most would tell you SAP.
 For a company that started the craze about ERP in 1972, SAP has very strong brand recognition and standing when it comes to ERP.

 Some Background Info on SAP and Dynamics 365 Business Central